RGU master’s students develop ideas for affordable housing in Orkney

 Their aim is to come up with ideas, including concept ideas using artificial intelligence, to support community sustainability in Orkney, and to address challenges affecting island life including depopulation, climate change and access to services.

 David Vila Domini, course leader for the Master of Architecture said: “The Scott Sutherland School of Architecture is committed to positively enhancing the fabric of social life, as demonstrated through this master’s project in Orkney.
-We want to develop ideas that will help create a new neighbourhood to the East of the harbour in Stromness and will draw inspiration from Orkney’s rich landscape, archaelogy, and the pattern of its historical settlements between the Atlantic and the North Sea to ensure continuity of place.
+We want to develop ideas that will help create a new neighbourhood to the East of the harbour in Stromness and will draw inspiration from Orkney’s rich landscape, archaeology, and the pattern of its historical settlements between the Atlantic and the North Sea to ensure continuity of place.

 “As one of the oldest architectural schools in the UK, we have a strong track record in facilitating the design and build of sustainable, well-considered structures and spaces that enhance people’s everyday lives.